ChristianWinds/Reading-Scores/README.md

 Ada program execution instructions: Before running the flesch Ada executable, enter the command "ulimit -s unlimited" into Cobra's command line if that command had not already been entered into Cobra during the current Cobra session.
-Then, run the flesch Ada executable by entering the executable's name on the command line.
+Then, run the flesch Ada executable by entering the executable's name, followed by the name of the file to analyze, on the command line.